 As per paragraphs 35 and 36 of Ind AS 32, Financial Instruments Presentation

-- Interest, dividends, losses and gains relating to a financial instrument or a component that is a financial liability shall be recognised as income or expense in profit or loss (Para 35)
+- Interest, dividends, losses, and gains relating to a financial instrument or a component that is a financial liability shall be recognized as income or expense in profit or loss (Para 35)

-- Distributions to holders of an equity instrument shall be recognised by the entity directly in equity (Para 35)
+- Distributions to holders of an equity instrument shall be recognized by the entity directly in equity (Para 35)

-- The classification of a financial instrument as a financial liability or an equity instrument determines whether interest, dividends, losses and gains relating to that instrument are recognised as income or expense in profit or loss (Para 36)
+- The classification of a financial instrument as a financial liability or an equity instrument determines whether interest, dividends, losses, and gains relating to that instrument are recognized as income or expense in profit or loss (Para 36)

-Accordingly, dividend payments on shares recognised as liabilities in entirity, are recognized as expenses in the same way as interest on a bond.
+Accordingly, dividend payments on shares recognized as liabilities in entirety, are recognized as expenses in the same way as interest on a bond.
 (Para 36)

 Further, paragraphs B5.4.4 and B5.4.8 of Ind AS 109, Financial Instruments, state that: